nipy/heudiconv/paper.md

 # - name: Maite Termenon  # 0 commits, issues: opened 5 participated in 0
 #   orcid:
 #   affiliation:  # add full names if not yet listed, or indexes if already are
-# - name: Russ Poldrack  # 0 commits, issues: opened 5 participated in 0
-#   orcid:
-#   affiliation:  # add full names if not yet listed, or indexes if already are
  - name: David V. Smith  # 0 commits, issues: opened 4 participated in 1
    orcid: 0000-0001-5754-9633
    affiliation: Department of Psychology and Neuroscience, Temple University, PA, USA